 - Liveliness – a beard that looks full of life and it can be achieved with proper beard care and commitment

 - Length – the length of your beard

-Most men particularly struggle with the third one – thickness.
+Most men particularly struggle with the first one – thickness.

 If there is someone to blame for this, it’s genetics.
 After all, genetics is responsible even for the growth of the hairs on your hair.

 Some men simply have higher testosterone level and can develop a full, thick beard.
 Others are, unfortunately, left with some to no facial hairs at all.